Pregnancy and abortionWomen Health

 It is not always possible to prevent bleeding after an abortion, there are some steps that can be taken to reduce the risk of sever bleeding:

-You have to follow all post-procedure instructions provided by your doctor, such as avoiding sex or strenuous activity.
+You have to follow all the instructions provided by your doctor.
+Avoid sex or any strenuous activity.

 Attend all follow-up appointments to ensure that the procedure was successful and to detect any potential complications.

-Women who are at risk of bleeding should avoid medications that can increase the risk, such as blood thinners and NSAIDs.
+Women who are at risk of bleeding should avoid certain medications.
+These include blood thinners and NSAIDs, as they can increase the bleeding risk.

 SUMMARY

 Abortion is generally safe, but complications may occur including severe bleeding after abortion, which is considered a serious complication.
 It requires immediate medical attention.
-It is not always possible to prevent it, but there are some steps that can be taken to reduce the risk.
+It is not always possible to prevent it.
+However, some steps can be taken to reduce the risk.
 If you experience severe bleeding after an abortion, seek medical attention immediately.